danchoi/vitunes/README.markdown

 * My first experiment was [itunes-rails](http://code.google.com/p/itunes-rails/).
 * My second experiment was [itunes-command](http://danielchoi.com/software/itunes-command.html).
 * ViTunes is the third experiment.

+If you run a coffeeshop or coworking space where you'd like to let people use a common iTunes library like a jukebox, please let me know, because I'm interested in making something convenient for this kind of environment.
+This will probably require interaction via mobile devices.

 ### Buy more music, support the ViTunes project